cloyne/openwrt/README.md

   - do not unplug anything and wait. the tl-wr1043 will eventually drop your connection, reflash, and reboot.
 - generate Cloyne profile
   - run `./bin/tl-1043nd-wap <ip_address> <hw_address> <hostname>`
-    - where <ip_address> is in range 192.168.0.2 - 192.168.0.254
+    - where ip_address is in range 192.168.0.2 - 192.168.0.254; check network.csv in the network repository for a list of taken ip's
-    - where <hw_address> is the same hardware addresss on the back of the tl-wr1043nd in form `AA:BB:CC:DD:EE:FF`
+    - where hw_address is the same hardware addresss on the back of the tl-wr1043nd in form `AA:BB:CC:DD:EE:FF`
-    - where <hostname> is in form c1-wap
+    - where hostname is in form c1-wap
+    - there is no progress indicator so let it run until completion
 - install sysupgrade Cloyne profile
   - reconnect to tl-wr1043nd either using DHCP or static ip in 192.168.1.1xx range
   - browse to http://192.168.1.1